 Preliminary Field Reconnaissance

-Preliminary Field Reconnaissance (PFRs) are unpermitted field studies which are designed to assess the potential for archaeological sites to be present within an area.
+Preliminary Field Reconnaissance studies (PFRs) are non-permitted field studies designed to assess the potential for archaeological sites to be present within an area.

 For this kind of study, an archaeologist walks over an area or specific property where development is proposed, and assesses the potential for archaeological sites to be present based on their observations, the type of terrain, and their knowledge of the area.

 A PFR will make recommendations regarding the necessity for additional archaeological work, such as an Archaeological Impact Assessment (AIA).
 In situations where the presence of archaeological sites is suspected (for example, due to the nearby presence of sites on similar terrain), it may be prudent to proceed directly to an AIA, which is a permitted study and is used to establish the presence or absence of a site, and their scope, prior to any impacts to the site from development.